sanjucs/ml-tools/notes/dl/quantization.md

 $$z = q_{min} - {r_{min} \over s}$$

-Code implementation for linear quantization and dequantization can be found [here](/notes/dl/modules/quantization.py)
+There are two types of linear quantization: symmetric and asymmetric.
+In the former, the absolute maximum of the tensor ($r_{max}$) defines the range as $[-r_{max}, r_{max}]$, whereas the latter considers the min and max of the tensor $[r_{min}, r_{max}]$.
+Code implementation for linear quantization and dequantization can be found [here](/notes/dl/modules/quantization.py).
+Similarly, there are per-channel quantization, per-tensor quantization, and per-group quantization, which quantize per tensor level, channel level, and group level, respectively.

 ---